 The Alpacas and Other Animals

-We walked around the farm and learn about the different kinds of animals they have as well as how the animals work together.
+We walked around the farm and learned about the different kinds of animals they have, as well as how the animals work together.
 The dogs protect and herd the sheep while the donkeys cohabitate around the outside of the alpacas to ward off predators.

 When to Visit

-Appointments can be made for times when the farm is closed, though dependant on availability.
+Appointments can be made for times when the farm is closed, though dependent on availability.

 - During Apple Hill Farm’s Christmas Celebration between November and December, mini-tours (45 minutes) of the farm run every 30 minutes from 10 am to 4 pm on Fridays, Saturdays, and Sundays.